-This Issue Brief covers significant legislative and oversight activities of the current Congress as they relate to domestic law enforcement aspects of federal anti-drug policy.
+This Issue Brief covers significant legislative and oversight activities of the 108th Congress that concern domestic law enforcement aspects of federal anti-drug policy.
 Also included will be significant executive branch actions and other current events of likely interest to the congressional audience that follows this issue.
 The most-recent-developments section, above, will be updated regularly as events occur, and the entire Issue Brief will be revised monthly, early in every month, to include the previous month's developments in its factual and analytical content.